Table of Contents

 Tradition holds that Moses was the author of the Pentateuch (the first five books of the Bible), also known as the Torah.
 Many Biblical scholars over the last three centuries, however, have concluded that it was the work of at least four sources and that the texts were written and combined after Moses’ death.
 This idea began to take hold at the end of the eighteenth century and was then more fully developed in the nineteenth century among a group of German Bible scholars who utilized a new way of analyzing ancient texts.
 Using what is called a “historical-critical” methodology that, among other things, employed additional texts of the same or adjacent time periods for contextual comparisons, these scholars concluded that the Pentateuch was a compilation of the writings (or “documents”) of at least four sources.

 Linguists concluded that the language of the entire Pentateuch reflects the dialectic style of Hebrew in the first millennium B.C., long after the life of Moses.(18) And of course it was written in third person past tense.
 Included in these analyses, were comparisons of what are called “doublets” and “triplets” in the text, where the same events are described two or three times, often in quite different ways and sometimes with conflicting accounts, such as in the case of the two creation stories.
-Sometimes called “German higher criticism,” this method of Scriptural analysis was not introduced to the general public until seven Anglican clergymen included its findings, often called the “Documentary Hypothesis,” in their English publication of Essays and Reviews in 1860, the year after the original publication of Darwin’s On the Origin of Species.
+Sometimes called “German higher criticism,” this method of Scriptural analysis was not introduced to the general public until seven Anglican clergymen included its findings, often called the “Documentary Hypothesis,” in their English publication of Essays and Reviews in 1860 (coincidentally, the year after the original publication of Darwin’s On the Origin of Species).

-Since Jesus and several New Testament authors, as well as the Old Testament itself, made reference to Mosaic authorship of the Torah, among other reasons, many conservative evangelical Christians and others vehemently reject the idea of multiple authorship.
+Since Jesus and several New Testament authors, as well as the Old Testament itself, seemed to have made reference to Mosaic authorship of the Torah, among other reasons, many conservative evangelical Christians and others vehemently reject the idea of multiple authorship.
 But perhaps we need not choose between two, seemingly opposing, possibilities.
 Given the way ancient Scripture was handed down over many years and through many generations, we can easily imagine that perhaps both are actually true.

 Though the Law of Moses was originally a written account of God’s revelation to Moses as described in Scripture, it would then have been hand copied and, most commonly, orally transmitted through many generations among long separated populations of Jews.
 Of course from the ninth century through the seventh century B.C., the Israelites resided in two separate kingdoms—the Kingdom of Judah, with Jerusalem as its capital, and the larger and more prosperous Kingdom of Israel that bordered the Mediterranean Sea to the north.
 Then there was the Babylonian exile from the sixth century into the fifth century B.C., with groups of Israelites returning during three separate time periods.
 Naturally, as the traditions of Moses were orally handed down over many generations among separate populations who were also being influenced by the other traditions of the regions in which they resided, they could easily have taken on variously distinguishable characteristics.
 With this in mind, we can imagine that while the written accounts found in Scripture may have been compiled from multiple written sources, much of the history described and, even more importantly, the fundamental principles conveyed, remain the inherited sacred Law of Moses.

 Scripture itself tells us that additions were made to the Pentateuch after Moses’ death.
 For example, the book of Joshua (verses 14:25-26) tells us that Joshua added decrees and laws to the Book of the Law of God.
-Deuteronomy 34, which describes Moses’ death, would also, naturally have been written by someone other than Moses.
+Deuteronomy 34, which describes Moses’ death, would also, naturally, have been written by someone other than Moses.

 Even if we set aside the Documentary Hypothesis, Moses himself would certainly have used several outside sources.
 In addition to his various mentors, such as his father-in-law Jethro as described in Exodus 18:17-26, Moses would likely have also drawn upon a number of ancient oral traditions.
 While much of the Pentateuch describes events that occurred during Moses’ lifetime, Genesis in particular describes events that occurred long before his life.
 Scripture does not tell us precisely how each and every detail of the book of Genesis was revealed to him.